When it comes to making a successful podcast, we have many questions:

 - improve the way you sound – take care of your voice and be prepared for a recording session – check this rich list of tips for better vocals

-4. Have professional hardware to make a podcast?
+4. Have professional hardware to create a successful podcast

 To be successful: have a workshop of powerfull recording tools at your disposal that will make the recording process easier, more professional and will support your efforts towards the best quality.

 You can now create your podcast very quickly, in the same way, that you can create a YouTube video – just with a simple smartphone.
 It’s up to you to choose the level of sound quality and production quality of the podcast.
-An amateur can record with his smartphone (using the built-in microphone) or with applications to make podcasts, for example, Podbean (available for iPhone and Android) or Anchor (available for iPhone and Android).
+An amateur can record with his smartphone (using the built-in microphone) or with applications to make podcasts.

-The primary investment here is the microphone because a right mic can limit background noise and make you sound more warm and pleasant.
-You can opt for a static microphone, like USB Yeti Pro, compatible with Mac and PC.
+The primary investment here is the microphone because the right mic can limit background noise and make you sound more warm and pleasant.
+You can opt for a static microphone, like Shure MV7 (check current price), compatible with Mac and PC.
 If you move a lot to interview people and want excellent sound quality, there are more expensive options, but they also offer high performance.

 Check our mic recommendations describing USB and more advanced, XLR microphones.

 I also advise you to invest in a headset if you do not already have one.
 It allows you to hear the sound rendering for the interviews much better.
-Choose a closed-back headset that isolates you from outside noises like Sennheiser HD280 Pro.
+Choose a closed-back headset that isolates you from outside noises like Sennheiser HD280 Pro (check current price).

 Check our headphones recommendations discussing best closed-back headphones for audio monitoring.

-5. Have good software for creating a podcast
+5. Have good software for creating a successful podcast

 To be successful: have software that will make the editing process simple and fast.
 Invest saved time into quality content development efforts